alexfunnell-zz/gazelle-deprecated/README.md

 ### 1) Creating mosaics from an image

-Reconstruct an image using a set of other images, downsized and used as tiles.
+Reconstruct an image using a set of other photos, downsized and used as tiles.

 <p align="center">
     <img src="media/readme/beach-mosaic-scale-8-small.jpg" height="300">